Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-3636 Regulation on Master's Training.md

     d)  The thesis supervisor; the father, mother, wife, husband, child, or sibling of the thesis defender shall not participate in the council;
-    d) Council members must be responsible for the honesty and objectivity in commenting and evaluating the thesis according to the provisions of Clause 1, Article 37 of these Regulations.
+    đ) Council members must be responsible for the honesty and objectivity in commenting and evaluating the thesis according to the provisions of Clause 1, Article 37 of these Regulations.